The true job of an entrepreneur is to systematically de-risk their business model over time.

-The maximum throughput of this system is limited by the constraint which is at step C because that machine is the slowest machine.
+The maximum throughput of this system is limited by the constraint, which is at step C because that machine is the slowest.

-A lot of the units created in the first 2 steps just queue up at Step C waiting to be processed.
+Many of the units created in the first 2 steps queue up at Step C, waiting to be processed.

 So if we manage to increase the throughput of Step C from 7 units a day to 12 units a day, what happens now to the throughput?
 And what happens to the constraint?

 That’s right, the constraint moves.
-Throughput goes up but it’s still limited by the next slowest machine which is at Step D. So even though market demand is at 12 units, this system can still only produce 9 units a day.
+Throughput goes up, but it’s still limited by the next slowest machine, which is at Step D. So even though market demand is at 12 units, this system can still only produce nine units a day.

-This is one of reasons why correctly identifying what’s riskiest is so tricky especially when your business model is set in motion.
+This is one of the reasons why correctly identifying what’s riskiest is so tricky, especially when your business model is set in motion.

 - If you fail to identify the bottleneck in your business model, you get sub-optimal results.
 While you might still learn something from your experiments, you don’t get to increase the throughput of your business model unless that learning affects a limiting constraint.